solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 ## Preferred target audience

-- Kaylee Frye, CTO
+- Kaylee Frye, Chief Technology Officer
 - Technical Architects

 ## Preferred solution

 1. How will you migrate the on-premises workloads to Azure?

-2. What is the appropriate pricing tier for the workloads in Azure?

-3. How will you migrate the SQL Server workloads to Azure?
+2. How will you migrate the SQL Server workloads to Azure?

-4. How will you ensure as little downtime during the migration as possible?

-5. How will they reduce the burden of managing both on-premises and Azure workloads?
+3. How will they reduce the burden of managing both on-premises and Azure workloads?

+4. How will Azure VMs be secured in their connections to the on-premises network?

 **Pricing**